RavenousLegs

 Barter system on Dal Lake in Kashmir

-Did you know that barter system still exists in India?
-I was moved to see this part of humanity that still exists in India.
-The locals here grow vegetables in small lands near the house.
-Every morning they stock up their shikharas with their homegrowns and exchange them here.
-At the end of one hour, they all go back home with a mixed bag of vegetables, before the sun is out.
-There's no money involved, only exchange of vegetables.
+Did you know that the barter system still thrives in India?
+I was deeply moved by this aspect of human nature that persists in our country.
+The locals here cultivate vegetables in small plots near their homes.
+Every morning, they gather their homegrown produce and exchange it at this designated spot.
+Within an hour, they all return home with a diverse assortment of vegetables, before the sun is out.
+Money is not involved; it’s simply a vegetable exchange.

 Barter of vegetables at floating market on Dal Lake, Kashmir